the-owners/fastapi-github-pages-action/README.md

 [ReDoc](https://github.com/Redocly/redoc) is used to automatically generate API documentation from the OpenAPI YAML specification.

 [GitHub Actions](https://docs.github.com/en/actions) are used to automatically generate and deploy HTML API documentation to [GitHub Pages](https://pages.github.com/).

+[GitHub CLI](https://github.com/cli/cli) is used to retrieve OpenAPI spec files from other Git branches.